Brightness

 "Brightness" was formerly used as a synonym for the photometric term luminance and (incorrectly) for the radiometric term radiance.
 As defined by the US Federal Glossary of Telecommunication Terms (FS-1037C), "brightness" should now be used only for non-quantitative references to physiological sensations and perceptions of light.

+Brightness is an antonym of "dimness" or "dullness".

 With regard to stars, brightness is quantified as apparent magnitude and absolute magnitude.

-Brightness is an antonym of dimness or dullness.

-New meaning
+Two pictograms resembling the Sun with rays are used to represent the settings of luminance in display devices.
+They have been encoded in Unicode since version 6.0 (October 2010) in the Miscellaneous Symbols and Pictographs block under U+1505 as "low brightness symbol" (🔅) and U+1F506 as "high brightness symbol" (🔆).

 The United States Federal Trade Commission (FTC) has assigned an unconventional meaning to brightness when applied to lamps.
 When appearing on light bulb packages, brightness means luminous flux, while in other contexts it means luminance.
 Luminous flux is the total amount of light coming from a source, such as a lighting device.
 Luminance, the original meaning of brightness, is the amount of light per solid angle coming from an area, such as the sky.
 The table below shows the standard ways of indicating the amount of light.